kaby76/swigged.llvm/README.md

 LLVMSharp (https://www.nuget.org/packages/LLVMSharp/3.9.1-rc3)

 Note: LLVMSharp is a NET Core API.
-It cannot be used with NET Framework applications.
-(At the moment, NET Framework assemblies can be used in NET Core applications but not the other way around.)
+It appears it cannot be used with NET Framework applications, at least I have had no luck in doing so.
+In theory, NET Framework assemblies can be used in NET Core applications but not the other way around.
+However, although swigged.llvm is a NET Framework API, it does not seem to work with NET Core apps.